 All proposed initiatives should be evaluated with reference to their relative ranking score and consumption of financial and human capital.

-All scoring dimensions including urgency, cost, benefit, risk and strategic alignment need to be considered when evaluating requests.
+All scoring dimensions including urgency, cost, benefit, risk and strategic alignment need to be considered when evaluating appropriation requests.
 For most managers, this multi-dimensional analysis is very hard to evaluate conceptually.
 Consequently, a formulaic approach is required to distil the various dimensional scores into a ranking score.
 Based on this ranking, the optimal portfolio can be constructed: simply by sorting by rank and drawing a line, or by using more sophisticated theory of constraints based mathematical models.

-The recommended method of achieving a comparable ranking score is to assign each dimension a standardised score, and then apply a weighting to each score based on the investment type.
+For all appropriation requests, the recommended method of achieving a comparable ranking score is to assign each dimension a standardised score, and then apply a weighting to each score based on the investment type.
 For example, a sustenance initiative, will likely focus on urgency of replacement given the risk of failure of the component to be replaced.
 Growth investments would normally weight benefits highly and include mandatory financial analysis metrics.
 Strategic initiatives will most like be focussed on both benefit assessment and strategic alignment.

 What is certain is that your classification of investment reasons, scoring methodology and weighting criteria for ranking will evolve over time.
 Whatever methodology is applied, should be easy to maintain, easy to understand, and deliver effective outcomes.